-As you all probably already know there are lots of ideas and activities you can do with your girls to help them learn more about the founder of Girl Scouts.
+As you all probably already know there are lots of ideas and activities you can do with your girls to help them learn more about the founder.
 I have created some great resources here on this blog, as well as used a lot of others from other sources.

-This post is going to bring it all together and since October is right around the corner, I want to share 25 ideas that I think your girls will love.
-A handful come directly from me as resources I have developed or are things I did with my troop, but others are from other passionate leaders and Girl Scout councils that I have saved on my computer, but now want to put it all in one place and share with all the leaders who read this blog.
+This post is going to bring it all together, I want to share 25 ideas that I think your girls will love.
+A handful come directly from me as resources I have developed or are things I did with my troop, but others are from other passionate leaders and councils all in one place for you.
 Bookmark this page for reference, and share with other leaders.
-And as always if you have a resource I didn’t list and want to get added to this post just send me a email at firstname.lastname@example.org.

-- I have…Who Has…Juliette Gordon Low Card Game: This is an easy-to-play game that is a great way to learn about the founder of GS, Juliette “Daisy” Gordon Low.
+- I have…Who Has…Juliette Gordon Low Card Game: This is an easy-to-play game that is a great way to learn about Juliette Gordon Low.
 Girls will match up the answers on their cards with questions on other girls cards.
-Learn more about how to play and get your game now.

 - Juliette Says: This game is played just like Simon Says, substituting “Simon” for “Juliette”

-- 5 great party games to celebrate Juliettes birthday: This comes from another great Girl Scout blogger you should make sure to follow.
-Juliette ideas.
+- 5 great party games to celebrate Juliettes birthday: This comes from another blogger you should follow.